 1. Lay the rags out

-Be sure the rags are fold-free, so they can dry faster.
-Place them on a surface that can’t combust, like bare soil, concrete or metal.
+Be sure the rags are fold-free so that they can dry faster.
+Place them on surfaces that can’t combust, like bare soil, concrete or metal.

 Be sure you don’t use the soil in the yard; gather some instead, place it on a surface, and then lay the rags there.

-Make sure that no children or pets can get into the area as the rags dry.
+Ensure no children or pets can enter the area as the rags dry.

 2. Give them time to dry

-You should give the stained rags at least two entire days to completely dry, though some will take longer.
+You should give the stained rags at least two days to dry completely, though some will take longer.